Updated January 2018

 Read also: Keeping warm in the winter

 When it’s cold outside, you’ll want a jacket and/or a heavier coat, especially if you spend a lot of time outside walking, going to the park, etc. If you’re in a milder climate, a simple hoodie may do the trick.

 For your stroller, I loves me a good footmuff (insert “that’s what he said”) here.
 Blankets do not stay on well, but a footmuff will stay in place and allows you to zip it up around your baby.
-See also: Keeping Warm in Winter.
+See our top footmuff picks in our Keeping Warm in Winter series.

 Washing Baby Clothes

 “Unless your baby has allergies or very sensitive skin, this shouldn’t be a problem for her, no matter how young she is,” says Mary Spraker, a pediatric dermatologist at Emory University in Atlanta.